Visualizations On GDS : Google Data Studio

 2. Start from scratch…… And build what’s beautiful

-Data studio provides you with a blank, white canvas, from where you can start adding element that you need with its intuitive drag and drop feature.
+Data studio provides you with a blank, white canvas, from where you can start adding an element that you need with its intuitive drag and drop feature.

 3. Real-time and Interactive collaboration